1. A hunting we will go

 5. Settle into a gourmet sleepover

-Fancy a wander with likeminded people and the promise of a sleepover?
+Fancy a wander with like-minded people and the promise of a sleepover?
 Bruny Island Long Weekend now hosts Winter Weekends.
 At the end of April they move from summer camp to winter lodge and it’s decadently cosy.
-Catering to your every winter desire, they’ll feed you heart-warming produce, wine and dine you, let you linger in steamy showers and then slip between crisp sheets.
 It’s off-the-grid with luxury in mind.
 Fill the larder as you collect cheese and drop into a private oyster lease to shuck and taste oysters straight from the ocean.
 At night, gather around the fire with a glass of pinot, watch as Tasmania’s nocturnal wildlife emerges at dusk and as darkness falls sit back and enjoy the stars, or if you’re lucky the ultimate Tassie sky show – the Aurora Australis.

 6. Sip a voluptuous red

 Pinot is an all-weather winter favourite and Tasmania happens to produce some of the best in the world.
-Voluptuous on the nose with a sweet edge, it might just even be the island’s most romantic drop.
 Try a 2015 Ninth Island Pinot Noir at Pipers Brook Vineyard, paired with lunch.
-Make the trip from east to west Tamar Valley across the kanamaluka / Tamar River to make a winter stop at Moores Hill Estate in Sidmouth.
-One of the few vineyards serving food as well as plonk.
-The winery has a roaring fire, cuddly dog named Otto and beautiful wines to match the warm welcome.
-There even Tassie whisky on offer here, along with hearty tasting plates of venison sausage, smoked quail, pate and salami.
+Make the trip from east to west Tamar Valley across the kanamaluka/Tamar River to make a winter stop at Moores Hill Estate in Sidmouth – one of the few vineyards serving food as well as plonk.
+The winery has a roaring fire, a cuddly dog named Otto and beautiful wines to match the warm welcome.
+There’s even Tassie whisky, along with hearty tasting plates of venison sausage, smoked quail, pate and salami.